-(h) Fallback.
-Accordingly, the parties agree that, with effect from December , 2001 [i.e., cut-off date plus two weeks], for purposes of determining the Relevant Rate for a Reset Date, if the Relevant Rate is to be determined by reference to EURIBOR rates and if the Fixing Date for that Reset Date is not a TARGET Settlement Day, the Relevant Rate for that Reset Date will be determined as though the Fixing Date were the day that is one TARGET Settlement Day preceding that day.
+(g) Fallback.
+Accordingly, the parties agree that, with effect from: (i) December 17, 2001 , if Early Amendment applies; or (ii) March , 2002, if Early Amendment does not apply, for purposes of determining the Relevant Rate for a Reset Date, if the Relevant Rate is to be determined by reference to EURIBOR rates and if the Fixing Date for that Reset Date is not a TARGET Settlement Day, the Relevant Rate for that Reset Date will be determined as though the Fixing Date were the day that is one TARGET Settlement Day preceding that Fixing Date.

-For the purposes of this Annex :
+For the purposes of this Annex [12]:

+(i) "Early Amendment" means that the amendment constituted by this Annex has become effective on or before November 30, 2001;

-(a) ["ISDA" means the International Swaps and Derivatives Association, Inc.];
+(ii) "ISDA" means the International Swaps and Derivatives Association, Inc.;

-(b) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the Euro in accordance with the EC Treaty;
+(iii) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the euro in accordance with the EC Treaty;

-(c) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;
+(iv) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;

-(d) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997);
+(v) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997) and includes, for this purpose, Council Regulations (EC) No. 1103/97 and No. 974/98;

-(e) "EURIBOR" means the rates for deposits in Euros designated as such and sponsored jointly by the European Banking Federation and ACI - The Financial Market Association (or any company established by the joint sponsors for the purpose of compiling and publishing such rates);
+(vi) "EURIBOR" means the rates for deposits in euros designated as such and sponsored jointly by the European Banking Federation and ACI - The Financial Market Association (or any company established by the joint sponsors for the purpose of compiling and publishing such rates);

-(f) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units by law became a denomination of the Euro, as set forth below:
+(vii) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units became a denomination of the euro in accordance with Council Regulation (EC) No. 2866/98, as set forth below: